Balancing history and building in a forest: How development is reshaping Cainhoy peninsula

 "We're seeing the transition and we're trying to have an impact on the master plan," Lincoln said.

-Lincoln, 76, is a descendant of former enslaved people of the nearby Cainhoy Plantation.
+Lincoln, 76, is a descendant of former enslaved people that lived in the Cainhoy area.
 His house — and the ones of his family around him — were built piece by piece with the money they had.
 Family and craftsmen from the neighborhood would work on weekends, building their cinder-block homes one room at a time.

 "We couldn't go the banks for mortgages because we couldn't get them," Lincoln said.
 "When we had enough money, we'd add rooms."